 Different approaches are being implemented on the pricing page.
 Here, we are going to look into some of the creative approaches forpricing page and product comparison table designs.
 Also, we will be discussing tips and advice for designing a creative pricing page.
 Let’s start with the tips & advice.
 After all, we will proceed to the showcase.

 If you are offering multiple options for your product, and there are significant differences within each package, it is advisable to have a table and clearly list down the detailed features and differences within them.

-The table should helps users spot the differences and help them to make decision.
+The table should help users spot the differences and help them to make decisions.